seanchen513/dcp/README.md

 ### Rotated arrays/lists
 - 58 - find element in rotated sorted array
 - 126 - write fn that rotates list by k elts; try without creating copy of list; how many swaps or moves?
-- 177 - given linked list and pos int k, rotate list to right by k places
+- 177 - given LL and pos int k, rotate list to right by k places
 - 197 - given array and num k smaller than length of array, rotate array to right k elements in-place
 - 203 - given array sorted and rotated with no duplicates, find min element in O(log N) time